 School Leader, the official publication of the New Jersey School Boards Association, is published six times a year.
 The magazine is designed to give readers information that will improve their understanding about education policy, school operations, curriculum and educational issues at the state and federal levels.
-Each issue has a special section that is devoted to a theme.
+Each issue has a special section that is devoted to a timely topic.
 However, we welcome stories on all education topics.

 - School Leader is mailed to 7,500 school board members, business administrators, superintendents, and principals.

 - State and federal government officials, education stakeholders, state organization leaders, university and college libraries, and reporters also receive it.

 - Provide insight into educational issues and trends.

 - Help board members understand their roles and perform more effectively.